Virginia Maritime and Longshore Injury Lawyers

 Why Choose CHASENBOSCOLO To Handle My Case?

-CHASENBOSCOLO has made taking care of our clients our top priority ever since our founding in 1986.
-We have grown from our founding partners to now include a team of 25 lawyers and more than 90 professionals with over 100 years of combined legal experience.
+CHASENBOSCOLO has made taking care of our clients our top priority since our founding in 1986.
+We have grown from our founding partners to a team of 25 lawyers and more than 90 professionals with over 100 years of combined legal experience.

 Our staff is also available 24 hours a day, seven days a week.
-You will never have to worry about calling us too late or too early, as we can address your concerns at any time of the day.
+You will never have to worry about calling us too late or too early, as we can address your concerns anytime.

 When you choose CHASENBOSCOLO, you will also receive the No Fee Guarantee® that eliminates your need to pay for anything unless you receive a monetary award.
 We will seek a just settlement to your case and file a lawsuit if an insurance company does not make an acceptable offer.